raviraa/browser-refresh/README.md

 # NOT MAINTAINED
 This plugin is not actively maintained.
 I have stopped using Atom.
+PR's always welcome.

 # browser-refresh package